A tiny piece of ancient Australia has been found under Vanuatu, raising new questions about how continents are made.

 The fragment of Australian crust now under Vanuatu is thought to have separated from the mainland prior to the Cenozoic Era, around 100 million years ago.

 “Just because island chains or landmasses may be far removed from each other today, doesn’t mean that they always were.
 This calls for a rethink of how we calculate the rates and processes of generating new crust on Earth,” he said.

-Dr Spandler said it was particularly satisfying that the findings were made by one of JCU’s honours students, Janrich Buys, who completed his Geology degree in 2013.
+Dr Spandler said it was particularly satisfying that the findings were made by one of JCU’s honours students, Janrich Buys, who completed his Geology degree.